Inspired by Samuel L. Jackson’s “Stay the Fuck at Home” video on YouTube.

 But she “got the fuck out of her comfort zone.”
 Her photos came out beautiful.
 She loved them.
 She couldn’t believe it was her in the photos.

 And she cried tears of joy after she saw her photos.
 She saw what I see every minute of every day.
 She saw herself as sexy.

 Let me point out that my wife is not petite.
 At one point in her life, she weighed more than 300 pounds due to type-2 diabetes.
 She had a gastric bypass, not for vanity, but for her health.
 She lost a lot of weight and has kept it off.
 She has a lot of loose skin due to that weight loss.
 She has scars from several surgeries she’s had over the years.
 She has flaws and imperfections just like you.
 Like we all do.

 But here’s the point of my little story.
 My wife got out of her comfort zone despite her flaws, imperfections, and insecurities.
-She did the photo session wearing an outfit that was very much not something she’d normally wear even for me unless I specifically ask her too.
-She loved the experience and her photos, felt empowered, and gained a ton of confidence from it.
+She did the photo session wearing an outfit that was very much not something she’d normally wear even for me unless I specifically ask her to.
+She loved the experience, loved her photos, felt empowered, and gained a ton of confidence from it.

 And she wants to do it again.

 How does my little story relate to you?
 I completely understand and can sympathize with how you feel.
 I know how it feels because my wife and I discussed it, privately between us, and in our couples therapy sessions.
 I understand and can sympathize with your anxiety, your nervousness, and being exposed and vulnerable.

 Your flaws and imperfections are what make you uniquely you.
 They are a part of you.
 They are a reminder of where you’ve been and what you’ve done on your journey through time.
 They are an important part of your journey’s story.

 As your photographer, I don’t see your flaws and imperfections.
 I am not focused on them.
 I am not photographing your flaws and imperfections.
 I am not disgusted by them.
 I am not judging you.
 I am focused on you.
 I am photographing you.
 All of you.